nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 In this function, we first use the `read_write_disk` function to load the disk image into a temporary buffer (`disk` variable).
 The `disk` variable is declared as a static variable instead of a local (stack) variable.
 This is because the stack has limited size, and it's preferable to avoid using it for large data areas.

 After loading the disk contents, we sequentially copy them into the `files` variable entries.
 Note that **the numbers in the tar header are in octal format**.
-It's very confusing because it looks like decimials.
+It's very confusing because it looks like decimals.
 The `oct2int` function is used to convert these octal string values to integers.

 Lastly, make sure to call the `fs_init` function after initializing the virtio-blk device (`virtio_blk_init`) in `kernel_main`: